 Regardless of how these terms of service changes are announced, reading and understanding them is an important vendor management activity for customers.
 One such change posted by AT&T in December illustrates exactly why.

-Effective January 14, 2019, AT&T will no longer offer prorated credits for services canceled before the end of the billing period.
-AT&T bills in advance for DIRECTV, U-verse® TV, AT&T Phone, AT&T Internet and Fixed Wireless Internet services.
-Currently, when services are disconnected during the billing cycle a prorated credit is provided for the portion of the month that remains.
-This change means that all services contractually eligible to be disconnected without penalty will not receive credits for a partial month’s service after this change becomes effective.This change means that all services contractually eligible to be disconnected without penalty will not receive credits for a partial month’s service after this change becomes effective.
+On January 14, 2019, AT&T eliminated prorated credits for services canceled before the end of each billing period.
+This is important because AT&T bills in advance for DIRECTV, U-verse® TV, phone, internet, and fixed wireless internet services.
+Now, all services contractually eligible to be disconnected without penalty will not receive credits for a partial month’s service.Now, all services contractually eligible to be disconnected without penalty will not receive credits for a partial month’s service.
 Click To Tweet

-Second, keep a record of the technical, financial and operational impact of all terms of service changes over a contract term and use that information to negotiate more equitable terms in subsequent contracts.
+Second, keep a record of the technical, financial, and operational impact of all terms of service changes over a contract term and use that information to negotiate more equitable terms in subsequent contracts.

 This post was written in conjunction with the AOTMP® Efficiency First®Framework’s Auditing and Procurement core activities.

 Efficiency First® Framework v3.0 is the standard for measuring telecom, mobility, and IT management Center of Excellence maturity.
 It defines a comprehensive set of strategic performance measures, tactical diagnostic measures, and best practice principles used to optimize Center of Excellence business value.
 Enterprise organizations adopt the Framework and vendors align solutions to Framework principles.